plausible/docs/docs/custom-locations.md

 _Et voilà!_ From now on, your pageviews will automatically appear as coming from the canonical URL (`https://yourdomain.com/products/banana-leather-shoe` for the product we used in our example).

-Plus, if you trigger other events on the page, you can reuse the `url` variable we generated in order to keep your data consistent!
+Plus, if you trigger other events on the page, you can reuse the `url` variable we generated to keep your data consistent!

 ### Redacting identifiers from URLs